genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/04_advanced/02_cons-gpal1.md

 ## Using Consolidators

-Consolidators listen to updates on an underlying database object, either a view or a table.
-The consolidator aggregate the changes, and then outputs the aggregated data to a specified type, the output type.
+Consolidators listen to updates on an underlying database object: either a view or a table.
+The consolidator aggregates any changes to that object, and then outputs the aggregated data to a specified type, the output type.

 There are two ways to use GPAL consolidators:

-- as a service.
-Here, the output type must always be a table entity.
+- as a service: in this case, the output type must always be a table entity.
 The consolidator service listens to table updates, and updates the target table.
-- as a consolidator object.
-This can be used in code to perform on-demand consolidations and what-if analysis.
+- as a consolidator object: this can be used in code to perform on-demand consolidations and what-if analysis.
 The output is not saved in your application's database.

 ### Consolidator services